AndersDeath/diary2/000-current.md

 # 26 December - Monday - Yerevan - 88 day of immigration

 Today I did a lot of important stuff.
+I've sent an application for temporary residency.